LA County to reinstate indoor mask mandate amid rise in COVID-19 cases

-LOS ANGELES (AP) — Los Angeles County's public health officer says a rapid and sustained increase in COVID-19 cases in the nation's largest county requires a return to mandatory mask-wearing indoors even when people are vaccinated.
+LOS ANGELES (AP) — A rapid and sustained increase in COVID-19 cases in the nation's largest county requires restoring an indoor mask mandate even when people are vaccinated, Los Angeles County's public health officer said Thursday.

-Dr. Muntu Davis told a virtual press conference Thursday that a public health order requiring masks indoors will go into effect Saturday.
-He didn't detail what he said would be some exceptions.
+Dr. Muntu Davis said at a virtual press conference that a public health order requiring masks indoors will go into effect Saturday.

+Davis didn't fully detail what he said would be some exceptions but said for example, people could still go out to eat and take off their masks only while eating and drinking.

-Davis says the county has been recording more than 1,000 new cases each day for a week and that there is now “substantial community transmission.”
+The county has been recording more than 1,000 new cases each day for a week, and there is now “substantial community transmission," Davis said.

-SANTA ROSA, Calif.
-(AP) — At least 59 residents at a homeless shelter in Northern California have tested positive for the coronavirus, half of whom were vaccinated, health officials said.
+Meanwhile, in Northern California, at least 59 residents at a homeless shelter have tested positive for the virus, half of whom were vaccinated, health officials said.

 Of those infected at the shelter in Santa Rosa, 28 were fully vaccinated, Dr. Sundari Mase, Sonoma County’s health officer, said Wednesday.
-Another 26 possible positive cases were being reviewed by officials.
+Officials were reviewing an additional 26 possible positive cases.

 Officials said that fewer than half of the 153 residents had received at least partial vaccination and they do not know whether the outbreak started with a vaccinated or unvaccinated resident.